 When it comes to skin rejuvenation treatments, sometimes two are better than one.
-At Elite Medical Skin and Laser Center, our microderm peel utilizes microdermabrasion and a light peel solution.
-The natural ingredients in the peel solution help resurface and rehydrate your skin.
+At Elite Medical Skin and Laser Center, our Microderm peel utilizes microdermabrasion and a light chemical peel solution.
+The exfoliation of the microdermabrasion treatment removes the dry, dead skin cells from the surface of the skin, allowing the natural ingredients in the peel solution to resurface and rehydrate your skin.

 What is a Microderm Peel?